acouch/migrate_scraper/README.md

   file: # link to a file with list of URLs
   transform: # optional link to transform.yml file
   override: # optional link to override class
+  news: # optiona list of dynamic news pages
+  filter: # optional list of pages to ignore
   fields: # list of fields and html elements for domCrawler to select from.
     title:
       - h1.title